CCI-MOC/lsvd-rbd/README.md

 ### left to do (Mon Mar 7)

-- fix header length issues
+- fix header length issues **DONE**
 - tests for the read cache
+    - refactor eviction for easier testing?
 - log cleaner for the write cache
+- garbage collector
-- garbage collector, some sort of priority/depriority for GC blocks
+    - some sort of priority/depriority for GC blocks?
 - librbd interface

 - `io_uring` implementation (wait until everything else works)